Capitalisk/capitalisk-dex/README.md

 # lisk-dex
 Decentralized exchange module for the Lisk network.
+Note that lisk-dex is a community project and is not affiliated with Lightcurve.

 ## DEX protocol